 Anyway, if you are in the mood for some poker, you could try some of our excellent Live Casino games!
-If you fancy another Poker variant, feel free to try our Three Card Poker - it's easy to pick up and even easier to enjoy!
-And if you want to keep it classic, do it in style with Casino Hold'em or Ultimate Texas Hold'em!
+If you fancy another Poker variant, feel free to try our Three Card Poker.
+And if you want to keep it classic, do it in style with Casino Hold'em or Ultimate Texas Hold'em.

 We hope you have a sweet time here at Slotto!

 New players only.
 Free spins credited on Starburst at £0.10 per spin.
 Winnings from free spins will be paid into cash balance.
 3 day expiry.
 18+ Begambleaware.org